ryanstull/ryanstull.github.io/_posts/2019-03-10-null-safety-part3.md

 ## Existing Options

 So unfortunately there's at least one issue with all of the different existing approaches.
-The best one in terms of performance is the explicit null-checks, and the only problem with it is it's hard to read and write; but what if we could make it easy to do so?
+The best one in terms of performance is the <a href="{{page.previous.url}}#1-explicit-null-safety"> explicit null-checks</a>, and the only problem with that is that it's hard to read and write; but what if we could make it easy to do so?

 ## Enter the macro